-Exhibit Number Description of Exhibit 1.1 Form of Underwriting Agreement, including Form of Lock-up Agreement.
+Exhibit Number Description of Exhibit 1.1^ Form of Underwriting Agreement, including Form of Lock-up Agreement.
 3.1^ Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
-3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon the completion of this offering.
+3.1.1 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect.
+3.2^ Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon the completion of this offering.
 3.3^ Amended and Restated Bylaws of the Registrant, as currently in effect.
-3.4 Form of Amended and Restated Bylaws of the Registrant, to be in effect upon the completion of this offering.
+3.4^ Form of Amended and Restated Bylaws of the Registrant, to be in effect upon the completion of this offering.
 4.1^ Investors' Rights Agreement among the Registrant and certain of its stockholders, dated May 8, 2015, as amended on June 4, 2015, July 22, 2015 and June 22, 2016.
-4.2 Specimen common stock certificate of the Registrant.
+4.2^ Specimen common stock certificate of the Registrant.
 5.1 Opinion of Wilson Sonsini Goodrich & Rosati, Professional Corporation.
-10.1+ Form of Indemnification Agreement between the Registrant and each of its directors and executive officers.
+10.1+^ Form of Indemnification Agreement between the Registrant and each of its directors and executive officers.
 10.2+^ 2015 Stock Incentive Plan, as amended, and forms of agreement thereunder.
-10.3+ 2017 Equity Incentive Plan and forms of agreements thereunder, to be in effect upon the completion of this offering.
+10.3+^ 2017 Equity Incentive Plan and forms of agreements thereunder, to be in effect upon the completion of this offering.
 10.4+ 2017 Employee Stock Purchase Plan and form of agreement thereunder, to be in effect upon the completion of this offering.
-10.5+ Offer Letter between the Registrant and Ryan J. Watts, Ph.D.
-10.6+ Offer Letter between the Registrant and Alexander O. Schuth, M.D.
-10.7+ Offer Letter between the Registrant and Steve E. Krognes.
-10.8+ Offer Letter between the Registrant and Carole Ho, M.D.
-10.9^ Lease Agreement between the Registrant and HCP Oyster Point III LLC, dated September 24, 2015.
-10.10# Exclusive License Agreement between the Registrant and Genentech, Inc., dated June 17, 2016.
+10.5+^ Offer Letter between the Registrant and Ryan J. Watts, Ph.D., dated November 10, 2017.
+10.6+^ Offer Letter between the Registrant and Alexander O. Schuth, M.D., dated November 10, 2017.
+10.7+^ Offer Letter between the Registrant and Steve E. Krognes, dated November 10, 2017.
+10.8+^ Offer Letter between the Registrant and Carole Ho, M.D., dated November 10, 2017.

-Exhibit Number Description of Exhibit 10.11# License and Collaboration Agreement between the Registrant, F-star Gamma Limited, F-star Biotechnologische Forschungs- Und Entwicklungsges M.B.H. and F-star Biotechnology Limited, dated August 24, 2016.
+Exhibit Number Description of Exhibit 10.9^ Lease Agreement between the Registrant and HCP Oyster Point III LLC, dated September 24, 2015.
+10.10#^ Exclusive License Agreement between the Registrant and Genentech, Inc., dated June 17, 2016.
+10.11#^ License and Collaboration Agreement between the Registrant, F-star Gamma Limited, f-star Biotechnologische Forschungsund Entwicklungsges m.b.H. and F-star Biotechnology Limited, dated August 24, 2016.
+10.12#^ Development and Manufacturing Services Agreement between the Registrant and Lonza Sales AG, dated September 6, 2017, as amended on October 18, 2017.
+10.13+^ Key Executive Change in Control and Severance Plan.
+10.14+^ Executive Incentive Compensation Plan.
+10.15+^ Outside Director Compensation Policy.
 23.1 Consent of Independent Registered Public Accounting Firm.
 23.2 Consent of Wilson Sonsini Goodrich & Rosati, Professional Corporation (included in Exhibit 5.1).
-24.1 Power of Attorney (see page II-6 to this Form S-1).
+24.1^ Power of Attorney (see page II-6 to Form S-1 filed with the SEC on November 13, 2017).